rafa-net/landing-page/README.md

 # Landing Page Project

 ## Overview
 Welcome to the Landing Page project!
 This repository contains the code for a basic landing page designed as part of The Odin Project's foundations exercises.
 The goal of this project is to help learners implement a webpage from a given design, focusing on applying HTML and CSS skills.
+As I was given the liberty to style it according to my preferences, I made it a 'Portal 2' tribute page...

 ## Features
 - **CSS Flexbox:** Utilizes CSS Flexbox for efficient layout management.